akhilreddygujju/instrument/README.md

 ## Project Structure

-* **documentaiton/**: Contains documentation, Includes calculation sheets for component selections.
+* **documentaiton/**: Contains documentation, Includes calculation sheets for component selections and specification.
-* **diagrams/**: Contains block diagrams for the monitoring circuitry.
 * **images/**: Contains images used in the documentation.

 ## Acknowledgments